olivia Personal Health Record Privacy Policy

 Third-party service providers.
 Tempus uses third-party service providers that perform services on our behalf, including web-hosting companies, mailing vendors, and analytics providers.
 These service providers may collect and/or use your information, including information that identifies you personally, to assist us in achieving the purposes discussed above.

 Analytics.
 We partner with certain third parties to obtain the automatically collected information discussed above and to engage in analysis, auditing, research, and reporting.
 These third parties may use web logs or web beacons, and they may set and access cookies on your computer or other device.
-In particular, theService uses Google Analytics to help collect and analyze certain information for the purposes discussed above.
-You may opt out of the use of cookies by Google Analytics here
+In particular, the Service uses Pendo, Segment, and Freshpaint to help collect and analyze certain information for the purposes discussed above.

 Interest-based advertising.
-The Service also enable third-party tracking mechanisms to collect information about you and your computing devices for use in online interest-based advertising.
+The Service also enables third-party tracking mechanisms to collect information about you and your computing devices for use in online interest-based advertising.
 For example, third parties may use the fact that you used our Service to target online ads to you.
-In addition, our third-party advertising networks might use information about your use of our Service to help target advertisements based on your online activity in general.
-For information about interest-based advertising practices, including privacy and confidentiality, visit the Network Advertising Initiative website or the Digital Advertising Alliance website.
+In addition, our third-party advertising networks might use information about your use of our Service to help target advertisements based on your online activity in general, collected over time and across different websites or platforms.
+The Services utilize third party services provided by Meta, Segment, and Freshpaint for these purposes.

 The use of online tracking mechanisms by third parties is subject to those third parties’ privacy policies, and not this Policy.
 If you prefer to prevent third parties from setting and accessing cookies on your computer or other device, you may set your browser to block cookies.
 Additionally, you may remove yourself from the targeted advertising of companies within the Network Advertising Initiative by opting out here, or of companies participating in the Digital Advertising Alliance by opting out here.
 Our Site does not currently respond to “do not track” browser headers.
+However, our Site may recognize certain opt-out preference signals, such as the Global Privacy Control, and will process such signals in accordance with applicable law, potentially including “do not sell”, “do not share”, “limit the use or disclosure of sensitive personal information,” and opt out of targeted advertising requests.
+You may set such a signal through your browser or browser extension.

 Legal purposes.
 We may use or share your information with third parties when we believe, in our sole discretion, that doing so is necessary:

-• To comply with applicable law or a court order, subpoena, or other legal process;
+- To comply with applicable law or a court order, subpoena, or other legal process;

-• To investigate, prevent, or take action regarding illegal activities, suspected fraud, violations of our terms and conditions, or situations involving threats to our property or the property or physical safety of any person or third party;
+- To investigate, prevent, or take action regarding illegal activities, suspected fraud, violations of our terms and conditions, or situations involving threats to our property or the property or physical safety of any person or third party;

-• To establish, protect, or exercise our legal rights or defend against legal claims; or
+- To establish, protect, or exercise our legal rights or defend against legal claims; or

-• To facilitate the financing, securitization, insuring, sale, assignment, bankruptcy, or other disposal of all or part of our business or assets.
+- To facilitate the financing, securitization, insuring, sale, assignment, bankruptcy, or other disposal of all or part of our business or assets.

 Other third parties.
 We may share your information with other third parties when necessary to fulfill your requests; to complete a transaction that you initiate; to meet the terms of any agreement that you have with us or our partners; or to manage our business.